tylerhether/tylerhether.github.io/_drafts/worklife_equations.md

 ## A deeper dive
 So how do we get some cases where there are orbits and other cases where there are spiraling back towards an equilibrium?

 If you look at that x-isocline that curves, you can see a difference between the above two plots above.
-The y-isocline $$\frac{\theta}{3}$$ is to on the incline of the curve in the first plot but is on the decline of the curve on the second plot.
+The y-isocline $$\frac{\theta}{3}$$ is located on the incline of the curve in the first plot but is on the decline of the curve on the second plot.
 Let's take a deeper look to see if the y-isocline position can tell us the trajectory behavior.

 Taking the derivitative of the curved x-isocline we can identify the maximum point.
 So the x-isocline is: